chalice-dev/aws-corpus/README.md

 This must be partly due to using the wrong compression algorithm, as 7zip can't compress streams.
 Indeed, `aws_corpus.tar.gz` is `254MB` compared to `aws_corpus.7z` (above) which is `312MB`.

-Lets see if we can use NLP to bring these corpora into closer alignment by running the same [spaCy text preprocessor](https://gist.github.com/omri374/ec1c243a5a94a657dae40078d47977b6) on both corpora.
+Lets see if we can use NLP to bring these corpora into closer alignment by running the same [spaCy text preprocessor](https://gist.github.com/omri374/ec1c243a5a94a657dae40078d47977b6) on both corpora, including stop word removal, lemmatization, etc.

 ```bash
 cd ~